awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 **Customer master key ID**
 The alias, alias ARN, key ID, or key ARN of an AWS managed customer master key \(CMK\) or a custom CMK—in your account or in another account\.
 While the alias of the AWS managed CMK for Amazon SQS is always `alias/aws/sqs`, the alias of a custom CMK can, for example, be `alias/MyAlias`\.
 You can use these CMKs to protect the messages in Amazon SQS queues\.
 Keep the following in mind:
 + If you don't specify a custom CMK, Amazon SQS uses the AWS managed CMK for Amazon SQS\.
-For instructions on creating custom CMKs, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 + The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS managed CMK for Amazon SQS\.
 + Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SQS\.
 You can create CMKs, define the policies that control how CMKs can be used, and audit CMK usage using the **Customer managed keys** section of the AWS KMS console or the `[CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html)` AWS KMS action\.
 For more information, see [Customer Master Keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 For more examples of CMK identifiers, see [KeyId](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
 For information about finding CMK identifiers, see [Find the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.